Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Structure of ( )-free graphs

 \subsection{Structure of ($P_2+P_3, C_4$)-free graphs that contain a $C_6$}

 In this section, we study the structure of ($P_2+P_3, C_4$)-free graphs that contain a $C_6$.
-To proceed further, we define some new graph classes.
+To proceed further, we define a few more new graph classes.

-{\bf Graph class ${\cal H}_3$}:~We say that a graph $G\in {\cal H}_3$ (see \cref{gcl}) if its vertex-set can be partitioned into a set consisting of six vertices, say $\{v_1,v_2,\ldots, v_6\}$, and a nonempty clique, say $X$, such that the following hold:
+{\bf Graph class ${\cal H}_3$}~(see \cref{gcl}):~We say that a graph $G\in {\cal H}_3$ if its vertex-set can be partitioned into a set consisting of six vertices, say $\{v_1,v_2,\ldots, v_6\}$, and a nonempty clique, say $X$, such that the following hold: